Dusty winds clear JWST super-early galaxies: Discussion

 \section{Discussion}

-Early galaxies are complex systems.
-However, we have shown here that their observable properties are shaped by radiation-driven dusty outflows.
-For example, galaxies satisfying the outflow condition $\lambda_E>\leff$, are much less extincted than galaxies with lower $\lambda_E$.
-Moreover, the fraction of galaxies showing powerful dust outflows increases from about 20\% at $z=6.5-8.5$ to about 50\% at $z=8.5-16$, confirming the sharp transition in galaxy properties proposed by \citet{ziparo2022} at $z\simeq 8$ to explain the blue colors of JWST detected super-early galaxies.
-This conclusion is also supported by the recent ALMA dust continuum non-detections in three super-early galaxies \citep{Bakx22, Popping22, Yoon22, Kaasinen22}.
+Despite early galaxies are complex systems, we have shown here that their observable properties are shaped by radiation-driven dusty outflows.
+Galaxies satisfying the outflow condition $\lambda_E>\leff$, are much less extincted than galaxies with lower $\lambda_E$.
+Moreover, the fraction of galaxies with $\lambda_E>\lambda_E^{eff}$, thus candidates for hosting powerful dusty outflows, increases from about 20\% at $z=6.5-8.5$ to about 50\% at $z=8.5-16$, confirming the sharp transition in galaxy properties proposed by \citet{ziparo2022} at $z\simeq 8$ to explain the blue colors of JWST detected super-early galaxies.
+Because the outflow occurs when the radiation pressure exceeds the gravitational pressure, the outflow velocity is greater than the escape velocity.
+Therefore, gas is inevitably lost from the galaxy in this scenario (even if it remained loosely bound, galaxies move, and thus gas would be stripped by ram pressure).
+This conclusion is supported by the recent ALMA dust continuum non-detections in three super-early galaxies \citep{Bakx22, Popping22, Yoon22, Kaasinen22}.
+On the other hand, rejuvenation of the galaxy occur both if gas fall back into the galaxy, as in the supernova-driven shock model by \citep{Nath2022}, and by cosmological accretion of gas, restarting the SF.
+In the former case obscuration is a transition phase, preceding and following the blowout phase.
+In the latter case, the accretion rate for a $10^{11}M_\odot$ halo at z=10 is $\approx280 M_\odot$/yr.
+So in 50-100 Myr the galaxy should return to a cosmological Dark Matter / baryons ratio.